swainechen/chenlab-training/websites/gis-aws/content/12-CreateS3ShareData/04-ShareBucket.md

 ***A. Before we share an S3 bucket with a collaborator, let us first
--Copy data from your local machine to your AWS instance and vice versa
+- Copy data from your local machine to your AWS instance and vice versa
--Copy data from one instance to another instance.***
+- Copy data from one instance to another instance.***

 **Copy data from your local machine to your AWS instance and vice versa**
 1. On your local computer, open a new terminal and create a sample text file.